jack-y/seneca-entity-crud-now-on-GitLab/README.md

 You can pass a `defaults` argument to add defaults to the resulting entities.
 See the previous chapter: [Defaults](#defaults).

+You can pass a `appends` value to perform others actions during the query.
+See the [appends][] feature.

-You can pass a `joins` value to process deep reading from IDs contained in the entities.
+You can pass a `joins` value to proceed deep reading from IDs contained in the entities.
 See the [joins][] feature.

 ### select